 Wood-burning and natural gas fireplaces lose anywhere from 50-70% of their heat, depending on various factors.
 An electric fireplace, however, wastes little of its energy.
 And with the heat on, electric fireplaces only cost around 14 to 18 cents an hour to operate.

-8. They require virtually no maintenance
+8. (Virtually) no maintenance required

 The work required to operate and maintain a wood-burning fireplace is significant.
 You’ll need to make sure you’re either buying firewood or cutting it yourself.
 Then you need to keep it stored in a dry area and lug it inside when it’s needed.